Life insurance custodian: What is it? Do you need one?

 How do you name a custodian?

 The logistics of naming a custodian for a life insurance policy are simple.
-Once you advise your life insurance provider that you would like to name a custodian and set up an account under the UTMA, the company will provide you with the necessary forms.
+Once you advise your life insurance provider that you would like to name a custodian and set up a custodial account under the UTMA, the company will provide you with the necessary forms.
 Your estate planning attorney can assist with custodianship issues relating to other assets.

 Today’s planning is tomorrow’s peace of mind